UniCoderGroup/async-to-gitee/README.md

-# async-to-gitee
+# sync-to-gitee
-The auto asyncer to Gitee
+The auto syncer to Gitee